 One of my tried and true ways to noticeably reduce my stress is to clean up my work space.
 No matter if your desk is in your home or in an office – clean it up.
 Clutter is a breeding ground for stress.
 You’re already having one of ‘those’ days and then you can’t find your notes from the conference call, your son’s report card or that business card you desperately need.
 Not only does staying organized mean you can access what you need when you need it, but it also makes your work space feel more open and less confining.

 Put the life long bucket list in a drawer.
 Instead, make a one-item goal list each morning.
 Today I will find my silver necklace.
 Today I will finish 2 work assignments.
 Today I will find something to laugh about.
 Instead of drowning yourself in goals that won’t come to fruition for months or years – give yourself something to look forward to each and every day.
 If you have an important long term goal – break it up into steps.
 Instead of writing down ‘Get a New Car’ – go in steps.
 Monday: Go over household finances.
 Tuesday: Search local auto listings.
 Wednesday: Make list of 5 cars we can afford. etc. When you can cross off your task each day you’ll feel more accomplished and less stressed.
 Before you know it – all your steps will be done and you won’t feel crushed in the process.

 What are your worst stress situations?
-What methods do you use to get through them?
+What stress management methods do you use to get through them?